 We’ve compiled 10 of the best seasonal foods to incorporate into your diet this spring and summer, along with tips on how to prepare them.
 This list of vegetables can be found at your local farmer’s market or supermarket; if you haven’t tried some of them before, try choosing one per week for a little variety!

-If you’re a Jenny Craig member, all of these vegetables are on our Fresh and Free Additions list — which means they are low in calories but high in nutrients and fiber, so they can help you feel full and keep your digestive system humming.
+If you’re a Jenny Craig member, all of these vegetables are on our Plant Power list — which means they are low in calories but high in nutrients and fiber, so they can help you feel full and keep your digestive system humming.

 Packed with almost 7 grams of fiber,1 artichokes are a hearty, nutritious, high-fiber food that can help you feel full longer.
 To prepare, simply boil or steam until the “heart” at the bottom is tender, about 45 minutes.
 Scrape the tops and bottoms of the leaves with your teeth; once you reach the center, remove the thistles before enjoying the delicious heart.